---

 Shiplight is built to meet teams where they are:

-- **Shiplight Plugin** connects Shiplight to AI coding agents so an agent can validate UI changes in a real browser as part of its development loop.
+- **Shiplight's MCP server and Skills** connect Shiplight to AI coding agents so an agent can validate UI changes in a real browser as part of its development loop.

 - **Local YAML testing with Playwright** supports a repo-first workflow where tests are authored as reviewable files and executed with standard tooling.